sea-erkin/log-snare/README.md

 LogSnare is an intentionally vulnerable web application, where your goal is to go from a basic `gopher` user of the LogSnare company, to the prestigious `acme-admin` of Acme Corporation.

-The application contains several vulnerabilities, however, the real lesson to be learned here is how to **prevent and catch these attacks leveraging proper validation and logging**.
-At the top of the application you'll see a validation toggle which allows users to enable and disable server-side validation, seeing how the application would react when it is vulnerable, and when access to objects is validated and secured.
+The application, while hosting multiple vulnerabilities, serves as a valuable educational tool.
+However, the real lesson to be learned here is how to
+**prevent and catch these attacks leveraging proper validation and logging**.

+After logging in to the demo application, in the top navbar you'll see a validation toggle which allows you to toggle security controls in real-time.

 <img src="https://raw.githubusercontent.com/sea-erkin/log-snare/main/web/ui/assets/img/challenge.jpg">